pjechris/CohesionKit/README.md

 identityMap.store(book)
 ```

-Your can then retrieve the object anywhere in your code:
+Then You can retrieve the object from anywhere in your code:

 ```swift
 // somewhere else in the code